ADHD in children

 - Inattentive type.
 These children are not overly active.
 They do not disrupt the classroom or other activities, so their symptoms might not be noticed.

-In treating ADHD, some or all of the following would be considered.
+In treatment, some or all of the following would be considered.

 - Each child is different and will require an individualised plan